-- 1. The recipient should complete and submit an application for a deferment, with documentary evidence, to the office as soon as possible after the occurrence of the event or circumstance that supports the request.
+1. The recipient should complete and submit an application for a deferment, with documentary evidence, to the office as soon as possible after the occurrence of the event or circumstance that supports the request.
 The recipient must submit the application for deferment no later than three months after the date of the notice of repayment.
 The deadline for filing the request shall be prominently displayed on the notice of repayment.
-If the applicant for a deferment is a dependent student, a parent or court-ordered custodian of the dependent student may submit the application for exception on behalf of the applicant. - 2.
-If determined eligible for a deferment, the recipient will be notified of the length of the deferment and of any conditions of the deferment.
+If the applicant for a deferment is a dependent student, a parent or court-ordered custodian of the dependent student may submit the applicant.

+2. If determined eligible for a deferment, the recipient will be notified of the length of the deferment and of any conditions of the deferment.